emu-russia/breaks/BreakingNESWiki_DeepL/6502/Readme.md

 - DOR: data output register, holds the value which will be written to the data bus
 - P: flag register, actually consists of a set of latches scattered around the circuit

-The following registers are directly available to the programmer: A (accumulator), X, Y, S, P, PC.
+The following registers are directly available to the programmer: A (Accumulator), X, Y, S, P, PC (Program Counter).

 ## External Buses